delvinsalman/ImageEditingApp/README.md

 ### Generate from text

-Default example: *"A dog dancing with a cat"* — create images from a prompt, then edit or export them.
+Default example: *"A dog dancing with a cat on the beach"* — create images from a prompt, then edit or export them.

 <img width="1510" height="771" alt="Text - Image" src="https://github.com/user-attachments/assets/0ba7ad63-0ab6-4834-8d9e-8055c851ddf9" />